saisri27/qranalysis/_projects/Quantile_Regression.md

 - Similarly, when $w$ < 0.5, the regression will move downwards and so fewer data points lie below it.

-Using the interesting Quantile Regression mathematical approach, we can compute multiple regression models for each quantile to get in-depth analysis about the data.
+using the interesting Quantile Regression mathematical approach, we can compute multiple regression models for each quantile to get in-depth analysis about the data.
 To be more precise, to get the 25th percentile model, we will train the model with w=0.25 and similarly for other percentiles.

 Thanks to Python, its libraries and amazing in-built functions,we have computed Quantile Regression model and this is how the graph looks like